 Christopher Walken’s talents were wasted on this film because of its poor plot and dragging dialogue.
 Like a number of movies that Walken has contributed to in the past, such as EXCESS BAGGAGE with Alicia Silverstone, PULP FICTION with John Travolta and SLEEPY HOLLOW with Johnny Depp, this production was pointless.
 The audience was filled with no redeeming values, only a wrong idea of how laws in our country are carried out.
 Viewers probably will spend an hour and a half of asking themselves, “Why was this movie made?”

+In THE OPPORTUNISTS, Christopher Walken is Victor Kelly, an unsuccessful auto mechanic living in Brooklyn.
+Although many years prior Vic was caught up in a robbery scheme, he now leads a crime-free, but unhappy, life with his daughter and aunt.
+Money is tight, and Vic is unable to pay his rent.
+Just at that time, his cousin, Michael, from Ireland arrives to live with him.
+Michael convinces Vic to get involved in a new plan to rob the man for whom his two friends work as security guards.
+Vic, Michael and their friends create an elaborate and well-timed plan to break into a large vault in the company’s office and steal the money.
 THE OPPORTUNISTS is boring at times and seems to give the audience the impression that stealing and dishonesty can improve one’s life.
 It has a strong pagan worldview where stealing, lying and breaking laws are portrayed as exciting and dangerous, but no consequences really befall the characters.
 The evil overtones in THE OPPORTUNISTS probably will leave discerning viewers feeling depressed about our justice system and the decency of other people.
 There are also a few strong obscenities in this movie